Founder Bio: Gemma Sheehan

 Part of what makes my new job so much more rewarding, is that I don’t get kicked in the head anymore.
 But mainly that it now involves more people.
 I get to help and impact others, but I also have so many more people who I feel I could turn to for help if I needed it.
 I’ve created a little Girls Who Fight community and I plan to keep growing it.

 When I was 14, I thought being a famous fighter would equate to my success and fulfillment.
 When I lost the ability to pursue it, what I had left was the confidence and determination the sport had given me.
-Those qualities allowed me to adapt my goals and create something new, something that is even better, and so much bigger than me.
-My goal is to help other girls build these qualities of resilience, confidence, adaptability, so they can better navigate their own journey.
-And when they face a bump in the road, an injury, a heart break, a bully, they’ll be able to stand up tall and look it in the face, and overcome it.
+Those qualities allowed me to adapt my goals and create something new, something that is even better, and so much bigger than just me.
+My goal is to help other girls build these qualities of resilience, confidence, and assertiveness, so they can better navigate their own journey.
+And when they face a bump in the road, an injury, a heart break, a bully, they’ll be able to face it with confidence, knowing that nothing will get in their way.

 I give talks about my journey through MMA, switching to entrepreneurship, and my work with over 3000 women.
 To inquire about a speaking engagement or workshop, please email email@example.com